 - Chemistry308/354 General Chemistry II for Life Sciences

 All Chemistry courses must be taken with the laboratory courses.

-Many of these courses are required by medical schools even though they will be above the 34 hours required for a major in Kinesiology & Health Sciences.
+Many of these courses are required by medical schools even though they will be above the 30 hours required for pre-med concentration within the major in Kinesiology & Health Sciences.
 Other specialties such as Dental, Veterinary, Physical Therapy, or Nutrition may require additional/different courses.
 It is essential for all premed students to consult with [[btsher, Dr. Beverly Sher]], Department of Biology for academic guidance.
+Dr. Sher's website.